The Bourne Identity (novel): Plot

 The preface of the novel consists of two real-life newspaper articles from 1975 about terrorist Ilich Ramírez Sánchez, known as "Carlos the Jackal."

 The story opens with gunfire on a boat in the Mediterranean Sea.
 One man is cast into the waves before the boat explodes, and is later picked up by fishermen, who find him clinging to debris.
 They also find he has amnesia, apparently as a result of a traumatic head injury, with occasional erratic intrusions or flashbacks to the past, but is unable to make sense of them.
 The only definite evidence of his former life is a small film negative found embedded in his hip containing the information required to access a bank account in Zurich.

 After being nursed back to health by a local doctor, he goes to Zurich to gain access to the bank, where a clerk recognizes him.
 The man determines that his name is "Jason Charles Bourne", that he has relations with a firm called Treadstone Seventy-One Corporation, and that his account holds 7.5 million Swiss francs (equivalent to $5 million in the novel).
 Circumstantial evidence leads Bourne to suspect that he should go to Paris, so he wires most of the money there.
 At the bank and his hotel, men try to kill Bourne, so he quickly takes another hotel guest, Canadian government economist Marie St. Jacques, as a hostage in order to escape.
 After escaping from Bourne, St. Jacques reports his whereabouts to men she thinks are police, but they turn out to be Bourne's pursuers and professional killers who try to rape and kill her.
 When Bourne rescues her at the risk of his own life, St. Jacques decides to help him.

 They head to Paris to find clues about Bourne's past.
 Once in Paris, Bourne learns that his attackers' leader may be "Carlos," who is described as the most dangerous terrorist of his time, responsible for numerous killings in many countries and well connected in the highest government circles.
 For reasons only partly comprehensible to himself, Bourne develops a compulsion to hunt Carlos.
 As the story develops, Bourne follows clues that bring him closer to Carlos, leading him to places such as a designer clothing store used as a relay for Carlos.
 Though Bourne twice briefly sees Carlos, he does not manage to catch or kill him.
 To his distress, Bourne also finds mounting evidence that he himself is a rival assassin called "Cain".
 Meanwhile, he and St. Jacques fall in love.
-Marie tries to convince Bourne that he is not the killer he thinks he was.
+St. Jacques tries to convince Bourne that he is not the killer he thinks he was.